castle/castle-java/README.md

 ## Settings

-Before running an application that uses the Castle Java SDK, there are two settings that must be configured.
+Before running an application that uses the Castle Java SDK, there is one that must be configured.
-These are:

- * **App ID**: an application identifier associated with a valid Castle account;
+This is:

  * **API Secret**: a secret that will be used for authentication purposes.

+If the API Secret is not provided, the client's initialization process will fail.

+Similar to that, there is also another setting associated to a Castle account.

+ * **App ID**: an application identifier associated with a valid Castle account.

 Both of them can be found in the settings page of a Castle account.
-If they are are not provided, the client's initialization process will fail.

 Besides the aforementioned settings, the following are other application-level setting that can be optionally configured: